matuteiglesias/journal/content/Business/2023-10-26_Explored_Economic_Variance_and_Nonlinear_Dynamics.md

 - Analyzed variances in economic and financial systems, emphasizing micro and macro-level behaviors and challenging conventional wisdom.
 - Explored the impact of nonlinearities and micro shocks on aggregate behavior and system dynamics.
 - Conducted time series analysis focusing on quantile parts and their implications on variance and the LLN.
-- Refined LaTeX code for Econometrica submission, ensuring clarity in [[data visualization]].
+- Refined LaTeX code for Econometrica submission, ensuring clarity in data visualization.

 ### Achievements
 - Developed a structured framework for discussing economic variance and volatility.